butonG21/ServiceSeeker-Backend/docs/README.md

 ### Login

-Log in with an existing user.and retrieve the token.
+Log in with an existing user.and retrieve the token

 - **Method**: `POST`
 - **Path**: `/auth/login`